-The NPF step therapy program saves you money by encouraging patients and their doctors to try less expensive drugs in a therapeutic class before using the newest, most expensive ones.
+The NPF step therapy program saves you money by encouraging patients and their doctors to try a less expensive drug in a therapeutic class before using the newest, most expensive one.
 Prior Approval may be required if there is no information to show you first tried a less-expensive drug.
-Visit www.bluecrossvt.org/pharmacies-medications/listscovered-medications or call the pharmacy phone number listed on the back of your ID card to get a current list of drugs covered by this review or to learn the procedures to follow for review of your prescription use.
+Visit www.bluecrossvt.org/pharmacies-medication/listscovered-medications or call the pharmacy phone number listed on the back of your ID card to get a current list of drugs covered by this review or to learn the procedures to follow for review of your prescription use.